 - Allen & Loreen Vandekerkhove Family Foundation Bursary for Aboriginal Health & Human Services Students

-David Vickers, a well-known and highly regarded lawyer and judge was both professionally and personally committed to equality and justice for all people.
+The late David Vickers, a well-known and highly regarded lawyer and judge, was both professionally and personally committed to equality and justice for all people.
 He believed neither was possible without access to education and community participation.

 Winona Wood was a university professor when there were very few female professors.
 She wanted to see women become independent and strong.
 She established what was originally the CENELELEN Award in 1995.
 After her passing, her family asked that the award name be changed to honour her memory.

 United Way has been changing people’s lives for the better since 1930!
 We help kids grow up great, help families feel a sense of belonging and make sure our neighbourhoods are safe and supportive places for everyone.

 The W̱SÁNEĆ School Board is committed to giving financial help to Elementary, Middle School, and Secondary School students to the best of its ability in order to contribute to their academic success.